jmj0502/LSharp/README.md

 |> List.reduce(fun (acc, curr) { return acc + curr; }, 0);
 print result; // 10.

-// Sorts the elements of the provided list (mutates the original list).
+// List.sort: Sorts the elements of the provided list (mutates the original list).
 // Takes two parameters:
 // 1.
 The list that will be sorted.
 // 2.
 An optional function expression that should be provided only if the list is composed by non-primitive members.